Skip to main content

 Human Resources Manager Salary and Job Growth

-According to the Bureau of Labor Statistics (BLS), the 2023 median annual salary for human resource managers, including those in health care, was $136,350.
+According to the U.S. Bureau of Labor Statistics (BLS), the 2024 median annual salary for human resource managers in health care and social services was $120,010.
 Factors that can affect salary include education level, years of experience and location.

 Play a Prime Role in Care Delivery